Connection between galaxy morphology and dark-matter halo structure II: predicting disk structure from dark-matter halo properties: Method

 While (semi-)analytical and empirical models have used connections between disk size and halo spin \citep[e.g.][]{Cole00,Lacey16,Henriques20} or concentration \citep[e.g.][]{Nadler20,Behroozi22,Somerville25}, it remains an open question which one is more influential \citep{Jiang19} and whether incorporating a broader range of halo properties can enhance prediction accuracy \citep{Liang25}.
 Moreover, it is not yet known whether disk vertical height and mass fraction, can be robustly inferred from halo properties.
 Addressing these issues necessitates a systematic investigation of correlations across a large set of halo conditions, a task that can be effectively done by supervised machine-learning (ML) algorithms.

 In this study, we use ML algorithms to uncover relations between disk parameters and halo conditions.
 The targets and features are galaxy quantities and halo quantities, respectively, which are summarized in \Tab{quantities}.
 We consider two ML algorithms.
 We first train the random forest (RF) regressor \citep{Breiman01} for all halo conditions to predict our targets.
 Then we use SHapley Additive Explanations (SHAP) values \citep{Lundberg17} to identify important halo properties that affect each prediction.
-Finally we use symbolic regression \citep[SR, e.g.][]{Koza92} with the most important 10 halo properties as identified by the RF regressor as input to derive empirical functions relating the targets and features.
-The technical details and hyper-parameters that we tune are described in \app{MLalgorithm}.
+Finally we use symbolic regression \citep[SR, e.g.][]{Koza92} implemented in the package \texttt{PySR} \citep{Cranmer23}, with the most important 10 halo properties as identified by the RF regressor as input to derive empirical functions relating the targets and features.
+The principle of ML algorithms and hyper-parameters that we tune are described in \app{MLalgorithm}.
 The workflow in this work is presented in \Fig{workflow}.